Forensic linguistics: Forensic phonetics

 The forensic phonetician is concerned with the production of accurate transcriptions of what was being said.
 Transcriptions can reveal information about a speaker's social and regional background.
 Forensic phonetics can determine similarities between the speakers of two or more separate recordings.
 Voice recording as a supplement to the transcription can be useful as it allows victims and witnesses to indicate whether the voice of a suspect is that of the accused, i.e. alleged, criminal.

-A man accused of manufacturing the drug ecstasy was misheard by the police transcriber as "hallucinogenic".
+A man accused of manufacturing the drug ecstasy was misheard by the police transcriber as saying "hallucinogenic".
 The police transcriber heard "but if it's, as you say, it's hallucinogenic, it's in the Sigma catalogue".
 However, the actual utterance was "but if it's, as you say, it's German, it's in the Sigma catalogue".

 Another disputed utterance was between a police officer and a suspect.
 One of the topics of conversation was a third man known as "Ernie".
 The poor signal of the recording made "Ernie" sound like "Ronnie".
 The surveillance tape presented acoustic problems: an intrusive electronic-sounding crackle, the sound of the car engine, the playing of the car radio, the movement of the target vehicle, and the intrusive noise all coincided with the first syllable of the disputed name.

 Forensic speechreading is the complement of forensic voice identification.
 Transcripts of surveilled video records can sometimes allow expert speechreaders to identify speech content or style where the identity of the talker is apparent from the video record.